 Scholarship

 Right now, I’m working on a monograph about how the virtual worlds of video games manifest in and as language.
-I’m also charting future work on the linguistic and ecological implications of artificial intelligence.
+I’m also undertaking preliminary work on the linguistic and ecological implications of artificial intelligence and on American Gothic reckonings with petrocapitalism across independent and major studio video games in the last 15 years.

 I hold a Ph.D. and an M.S. in Digital Media from the Georgia Institute of Technology, where I also earned a certification in Science and Technology Studies, and a B.A. in Comparative Literature from the University of North Carolina at Chapel Hill, where I also completed a minor and a thesis in Creative Writing.